The Best Travel Jobs

 Katie the Virtual Assistant

-With advancements in office technology and a desire to reduce employee costs, business are increasing looking to hire virtual assistants who can work from home (or anywhere for that matter).
+With advancements in office technology and a desire to reduce employee costs, business are increasingly looking to hire virtual assistants who can work from home (or anywhere for that matter).
 There is little that personal assistants can’t do remotely these days.
 Social media scheduling, responding to customer enquires, calendar management, and all sorts of other tasks can be taken care of by a competent virtual assistant.

 My friend Katie travels & works as a virtual assistant.